Beliavsky/Fortran-code-on-GitHub/README.md

 [Reference OpenSource Controller (ROSCO) for wind turbine applications](https://github.com/NREL/ROSCO#nrels-reference-opensource-controller-rosco-for-wind-turbine-applications): modular and fully adaptable baseline wind turbine controller to the scientific community, from NREL.
 Because of the open character and modular set-up, scientists are able to collaborate and contribute in making continuous improvements to the code.

+[THOR](https://github.com/NCSU-NCSG/THOR): discrete ordinates radiation transport code using the AHOT-C method on unstructured meshes (can be generated using Gmsh and converted using OpenMeshConverter) and multigroup XS (can be generated using OpenMC and converted using OpenXSConverter), by Nicholas Herring et al.

 [Wind Energy with Integrated Servo-control (WEIS)](https://github.com/WISDEM/WEIS): performs multifidelity co-design of wind turbines, from WISDEM.
 WEIS is a framework that combines multiple NREL-developed tools to enable design optimization of floating offshore wind turbines.

 ## Error Handling